WebFiori/docs/ai-basic-chat.md

 ## Where to Next

-- [Providers](learn/ai-providers) — choose a provider and see the feature matrix
-- [Configuration](learn/ai-configuration) — configure the client for your provider
+See [Providers](learn/ai-providers) to choose a provider and review the feature matrix, then [Configuration](learn/ai-configuration) to set up the client for your chosen provider.